 - Parathyroid surgery to remove abnormal parathyroid gland(s) is suggested in most symptomatic patients.
 In the case of 4-gland hyperplasia, a 3.5-gland (subtotal) parathyroidectomy is performed.

-- Serum albumin-adjusted calcium greater than 0.25 mmol/L above the upper limit of local laboratory reference range.
+- Serum albumin-adjusted calcium is more than 0.25 mmol/L (1 mg/dL) above the upper limit of normal (local laboratory reference).

-- Bone mineral density T score less than -2.5 (at any site).
+- Bone mineral density T score is less than -2.5 (at any site) or there is a significant reduction in bone mass density.

-- Minimally invasive surgery in combination with pre-operative localisation investigations are increasingly being used.
-These investigations include ultrasound, MRI, computerised axial tomography and technetium 99m Tc-labelled sestamibi-single photon emission CT.
+- Minimally invasive parathyroidectomy in combination with pre-operative localisation investigations is increasingly being used.
+These investigations include ultrasound, MRI, computerised axial tomography and technetium 99m Tc-labelled sestamibi single-photon emission CT.
+However, they play no part in the diagnosis of PHPT.

 - Medical management is used for those who opt against surgery or who do not meet the criteria for surgery.